juergenweb/FrontendForms/README.md

 ```

 ### setSimpleQuestionCaptchaRandomRotation() - Showing multiple questions randomly instead of a single question with the simple question CAPTCHA
+This method is DEPRECATED and has been replaced by the setSecurityQuestions() method.
+It works, but should not be used any longer.

+Take a look at the next method: setSecurityQuestions().

+### setSecurityQuestions() - Enter multiple questions at once
+This method does the same as setSimpleQuestionCaptchaRandomRotation() method, which is deprecated.

 Please note: This method is for usage with the simple question CAPTCHA only!

-By default, the simple question CAPTCHA supports only 1 single question to be displayed.
-This method extends the CAPTCHA for using multiple questions, that will be displayed randomly on page load.
+By default, the simple question CAPTCHA supports only 1 single question to be displayed, which can be entered inside the module configuration.
+If you want to show more questions that changes randomly on every page load, you have to use the [*FrontendForms Manger*](#custom-module-frontendformsmanager) user-interface and enter your questions there or you can use this method to extend the single question CAPTCHA to a multi-question CAPTCHA.

-All the questions have to be defined inside an multidimensional assoc. array.
+All the questions have to be defined inside an multidimensional assoc. array containing a specific structure as described below.

 Here is an example of such a multi-question array: